scripsi/scripsi.uk/README.md

 The website is compiled and copied to the web hosting by a GitHub Action.

 The action is configured in `.github/workflows/deploy-to-hosting.yml`

+The settings are stored in the GitHub repository's settings -> secrets